BenRamo06/Airflow/README.md

 ------|------|------
 none_skipped|Triggers if no parents have been skipped but have either completed successfully or failed|Trigger a task if all upstream tasks were executed, ignoring their result(s) dummy|Triggers regardless of the state of any upstream tasks|Testing

+#### XCom

+XComs let tasks exchange messages, allowing more nuanced forms of control and shared state.
+The name is an abbreviation of “cross-communication”.
+XComs are principally defined by a key, value.

+XComs can be “pushed” (sent) or “pulled” (received).
+When a task pushes an XCom, it makes it generally available to other tasks.

+Tasks call xcom_pull() to retrieve XComs, optionally applying filters based on criteria like key, source task_ids, and source dag_id.
+By default, xcom_pull() filters for the keys that are automatically given to XComs when they are pushed by being returned from execute functions (as opposed to XComs that are pushed manually).

+If xcom_pull is passed a single string for task_ids, then the most recent XCom value from that task is returned; if a list of task_ids is passed, then a corresponding list of XCom values is returned.

 ### UI